-Gitanjali Rao became one of the world’s most recognized inventors when Time magazine put her on their front cover in December 2020.
+Gitanjali Rao (now 16 years old) became one of the world’s most recognized inventors when Time magazine put her on their front cover in December 2020.
 Aged just 15 years old Gitanjali became Time’s first-ever recipient of its ‘Kid of the Year’ accolade.

 At the age of just 15 years old Rao has invented three groundbreaking tools.
-One of Rao’s apps, “Kindly” helps fight social injustices by detecting cyberbullying using AI.
-The next “Epione” can detect and diagnose opioid addiction.
-Her third innovation “Tethys” early identifies lead in drinking water.
+One of Rao’s apps, Kindly an anti-cyberbullying app, after a first-hand experience with bullying.
+The next Epione can detect and diagnose opioid addiction.
+Her third innovation Tethys early identifies lead in drinking water.
 She received an EPA Presidential award for the later invention.